math-comp/math-comp/CONTRIBUTING.md

 make it readable.
 - Lines end with a point `.` and only have `;` inside them.
 - Lines that close a goal must start with a terminator (`by` or `exact`).
-You should consider using an editor that highlight those terminators in a specific color (e.g. red).
+You should consider using an editor that highlights those terminators in a specific color (e.g. red).
 - Chaining too many optional rewrites makes error detection hard.
 The idiom is
   ```